subhadipbhowmik/portfolio-gdsc-bootcamp/README.md

 # portfolio-gdsc-bootcamp
-I created this Portfolio for participating to Gdsc Web Dev Bootcamp 2023 organised in Chandigarh University
+I created this Portfolio for participating to GDSC Web Dev Bootcamp 2023 organised in Chandigarh University

 ## View Demo Site